 The table below is a conservative estimate of pounds of weed killers applied in the residential areas of 4 Iowa communities based on our observation.
 Note: These are merely an estimate.
 These do not include golf courses, parks, schools, businesses and industrial parks.

-Be a Good Neighbor, and commit to manage your residential lawn without weed killers to protect child health, water quality, and pollinators.
+Our advice: Be a Good Neighbor, and commit to manage your residential lawn without weed killers to protect child health, water quality, and pollinators.

 Large volume of highly hazardous weed killers are used around children and families in residential neighborhoods, entirely for cosmetic reasons.
 Clearly some neighborhoods use a lot more than others.